tq-systems/meta-tq/doc/README.BootMediaTQMa8.md

 To create a bootable e-MMC with boot stream only (for exact file name see SOM specific documentation)

-Boot from SD-Card and write bootstream at offset 32 kiB (0x8000) to e-MMC
+Boot from SD-Card and write bootstream with correct [offset](#bootstream-location-on-sd-and-e-mmc) to e-MMC

 Example for Linux: